Spring Clearing Week starts today. Why Spring Clear?

 3. Treat pending school holidays, birthdays and Christmas as good opportunities to sort out possessions that can be passed on for others to enjoy

-4. Engage the rest of the household in the benefits of decluttering their own things (they will know where to find what they want and they may even make some money selling old things)
+4. Engage the rest of the household in the benefits of decluttering their own things.
+They will know where to find what they no longer use and may even make some money selling old things.
+Here’s what I learned from a quick declutter with my family

 5. Focus on tackling one room and rotate rooms over the year